Summer Reading Lists 2023 |

 About the Library

-The Annie Bosworth Library at Saint Ann’s School serves approximately 720 students in grades 4 through 12, as well as over 200 faculty and staff.
-The collection includes approximately 25,000 books, videos, and other materials, and subscriptions to dozens of periodicals and electronic databases.
+The Annie Bosworth Library at Saint Ann’s School serves approximately 720 students in grades 4 through 12, as well as close to 400 faculty and staff.
+The collection includes approximately 29,000 books, videos, and other materials, and subscriptions to dozens of periodicals and electronic databases.
+Additionally, the Annie Bosworth Library supports a digital ebook and audiobook collection called Sora.
 Information about the Lower School Library (serving Kindergarten through 3rd grade) is available at: Lower School Library.

 Using the Library